venkatraj/js-notes/Part 1/02. Fundamentals/05. data-types/data-types.md

 # Data Types
-There are 7 basic data types in JavaSctipt.
+There are 7 basic data types in JavaScript.
 * Number
 * String
 * Boolean